Fasteners and Rigging Ideas

 Our core business revolves around making custom netting solutions mostly for porch enclosures, however; we have done much more!
 We have worked many creative and fun projects, like underwater torpedo targets for the Navy, sniper hides for military, massive 70ft x 40ft outdoor projection screens and more.

 Sometimes our fancy fabricated solutions might be overkill for your project.
 Just to tickle your imagination, we want to offer a few creative rigging ideas that you can use with mosquito netting that we have learned mostly from clever clients like you that helped them to create a more cost effective solution.
 If you have a unique project and are looking for ideas, feel free to give us a call!
-We’ll be happy to help.
+We’ll be happy to help

 Marine Snaps & Rubber Washers

 We sell marine snaps and rubber washers.
+You can find them in the attachment hardware page in the menu.

 To place a marine snap in raw netting, use two rubber washers, one on each side of the mesh (to distribute the load and preventing the snaps from “ripping out”).
 Place a the female side of a marine snap through the two washers.
 The male snap is either on a screw stud or adhesive snap to fasten netting to almost any surface.
 Note: you will need the refundable industrial snap tool to place snaps through these washers.